Emily’s philosophy for riders has been developed over many years, and includes these primary ideas.

 Prioritizing Issues, Learning Styles & Expectations

 A good trainer must make split second decisions about what to prioritize.
-For example, Emily might allow a horse to go with their head in the air while addressing hind end activity and straightness.
+For example, Emily might allow a horse to go with their head in the air while addressing hind end activity and straightness, or while rehabilitating a badly trained horse with incorrect understanding.

 Assessing the horse’s state of mind, temperament and history around an issue determines the best approach.
 Sometimes a direct, black and white approach is called for, making a lesson very obvious for a horse.
 Other times its better that the lesson be "around the side door" or "invisible", so that the horse doesn’t even know we are specifically working on something.
 The best option will change horse to horse and situation to situation, even from one moment to another in the same ride.

 Adjusting expectations to achieve precisely the right challenge is critical.
 Horses that are not sufficiently challenged are quickly bored.
-In fact I sense a distain in some horses, as if they are not being respected for their abilities and in return do not respect their humans.
+Emily has met some horses who feel distain for their people, as if they are not being respected for their abilities and in return do not respect their humans.
 Horses that are over challenged have a variety of reactions: withdrawal, acting out, repressing their stress and “surviving” but not enjoying their work.
 Emily is highly skilled at reading horses and can provide the right level of challenge.

 Developing Work Ethic